bertofurth/Seagate-Central-Debian/HOWTO-create-image.md

 ## Post Debian installation steps
+You might notice at this point that even though the system is operational, the LED status light on top of the unit is still flashing green.

+In order to fix this we need to install and configure a startup script that will take care of this and some other Seagate Central specific issues.

-We need to install the "u-boot-tools" debian package on the Seagate Central using the following command issued as root.
+First we install the "u-boot-tools" Debian package on the Seagate Central using the following command issued as root.

     apt-get -y install u-boot-tools